Start and finish points: Nairobi, Kenya to Johannesburg, South Africa

 DAY 24: Kasane to Nata Region

 This morning this beautiful part of Botswana is left as the group departs for the lush campsite at Elephant Sands.
 The drive is through a very unpopulated landscape where the donkeys roam freely.
 On arrival at the campsite there will be the chance to take part in a game drive or bush walk.
+The crew will provide more information.

 Optional Activity: Game Drive/Bush Walk